 While we love and use Slack constantly, we also set firm boundaries with it.
 We do this because it can be easy to believe that being logged into Slack means that someone is “at work,” which isn’t how we view or use Slack.
 (Here’s more on our 10 Slack agreements.)

 Before we dive in – do you know what Slack stands for?
-That’s right, it’s an acronym!
-Take a few minutes to think it over and we’ll reveal the answer at the end of this post. 😉
+It’s an acronym!
+Take a few minutes to think it over and I’ll reveal the answer at the end of this post. 😉

 Slack Bots and Apps We Use At Buffer

 Here are the Slack bots and apps we currently use on the Buffer team.